nextflow-io/nextflow/docs/dsl2.rst

     nextflow.enable.dsl=2

 .. tip::
-  As of version ``22.03.0-edge`` Nextflow defaults to DSL 2 if no version version is specified explicitly.
+  As of version ``22.03.0-edge`` Nextflow defaults to DSL 2 if no version is specified explicitly.
   You can restore the previous behavior setting in into your environment the following variable::

     export NXF_DEFAULT_DSL=1